 Complaints filed pursuant to this Policy must be in writing and signed.
 A signature may be handwritten, typed (including in an email) or electronically generated.
-Only complaints regarding pupil fees or LCAP compliance may be filed anonymously as set forth in this Policy.
-If a complainant is unable to put a complaint in writing due to conditions such as a disability or illiteracy, the Charter School staff shall assist the complainant in the filing of the complaint.
+Only complaints regarding pupil fees, LCAP, or noncompliance with Education Code section 243 or 244 may be filed anonymously as set forth in this Policy.
+If a complainant is unable to put a complaint in writing due to conditions such as a disability or illiteracy, Charter School staff shall assist the complainant in the filing of the complaint.